Where Is Byron Bay?

 Some say Spring is the ultimate time to visit Byron, due to the smaller crowds and increasingly longer days.
 Low rainfall, and with the water warming up, results in ultimate surf conditions.

-Although the seasons are a general guide to Byron and Northern NSW weather, being the most easterly point of Australia means this area draws a mixture of rain, sun and varying climates all year.
+Although the seasons are a general guide for things to do in Byron, NSW.
+Being situated at the most easterly point of Australia means this area draws a mixture of rain, sun and varying climates all year.
 Bear this in mind when you visit Byron Bay, Australia, and check the weather conditions ahead of time, where possible.

 Hippie Culture

-Before Byron Bay was as popular in the mainstream, as it is today, the town in the 1970’s was a lot quieter and less known.
+Before Byron Bay was as cool and popular in the mainstream, as it is today, the town in the 1970’s was a lot quieter and less known.

 Longboard surfers came to the surf town from the 1960’s and from the 1970’s following the 1973 Aquarius festival, held in the nearby small town of Nimbin, Byron Bay also became one of the most popular hippie centric towns in Australia.